FarbodNejati/SourceDeveloperConsole/README.md

 ## Runtime User-Interface
-You can use the provided `DefaultDeveloperConsole` element within your own menus, and apply your own custom styling; or build a custom interface to interact with this class using the UI-Toolkit, UGUI or the classic Gameobject UI Canvas and monobehaviors.
+You can use the provided `DefaultDeveloperConsole` element within your own menus, and apply your own custom styling; or build a custom interface to interact with this class using the UI-Toolkit, UGUI, or.. anything!

-I'm currently using the provided UIElement in ny own project, just with ny own styling to make it look unique.
+I'm currently using the provided UIElement in my own game, just with my own styling to make it look unique.

-Feel free to look at the source code of the `DeveloperConsole.cs` element to see how to use features such as autocomplete.
+Feel free to look at the source code of the `Runtime/UXMLElements/DefaultDeveloperConsole.cs` element to see how to use features such as autocomplete.

 ## How it works
 * The static `DeveloperConsole` class is the one that executes the commands and has the callbacks for logging things to the console.